About the Bangladesh Medical Society of NSW

 The BMS shall consist of those doctors and students in good financial standing with the BMS.

-B.1 There shall be four categories of membership
+B.1 There shall be 4 categories of membership

-b) General member – by yearly subscription.
-Membership Financial year will be from 1st of January to 31st December.
-But for website and notification (to avoid internet crash) expiry date will be 31st January.
+- b) General member – by yearly subscription.
+Membership Financial year: 1stof January to 31st But for website and notification (to avoid internet crash) expiry date will be 31st

 B.2 Eligibility – General membership will be offered to a medical practitioner or medical student who originated from Bangladesh either by heritage or who obtained medical degree in Bangladesh.
 Medical Students will be awarded Associate membership without voting rights.

-B.3 Funds may be raised by payment of membership.
+B.3 Funds may be raised by payment of membership fees.

 B.4 Good Financial Standing shall be defined as having paid the membership dues for the period equivalent of a year (i.e. 1st January to 31st December of each year).
 There will be no provision of partial payment in mid-financial year or later.